King Duncan: Film

 Spottiswoode Aitken and Charles Kent both played Duncan in silent versions of Macbeth in 1916 and 1908 (the first screen version of the play).
-David Thewlis portrayed the part in Justin Kurzel's 2015 adaptation, while Brendan Gleeson performed the role for Joel Coen in his 2021 version.
+David Thewlis portrayed the part in Justin Kurzel's 2015 adaptation.
+Brendan Gleeson performed the role for Joel Coen in his 2021 version.

 In Orson Welles' 1948 film adaptation of Macbeth, the role of King Duncan is reduced.
 1.2 is cut entirely as well as generous portions of 1.4.
 King Duncan is seen briefly in 1.6 as he enters Macbeth's castle amid considerable pomp.
 The top of 1.4 with its description of Cawdor's execution has been transplanted to this scene.
 Banquo's "temple-haunting martlet" speech is given to Duncan.
 Duncan is later seen asleep in bed for a fleeting moment as Lady Macbeth slinks about in the chamber's shadows.
 Donalbain has been cut from the film, leaving Duncan with just one son, Malcolm.